Lonicera japonica

 - Pull out by hand, making sure all root and stem parts are removed.
 Cut material can be spread out off the ground.
 Once dead, it will decompose in place.

-- Where the foliage is dense, treat with herbicide if there are no native plants or water nearby.
+- Where the foliage is dense, spray with herbicide if there are no native plants or water nearby.

 Berries are spread by birds, so treat plants before they fruit.